-- Over the entire year you must complete a minimum of NINE CHALLENGES (eg you could do a couple of challenges per term).
-Final date for home learning challenges to be completed and handed in for this year is FRIDAY 24 NOVEMBER 2017 - You may do more than 9 challenges if you're keen! - You must complete at least ONE challenge from EACH of the 5 different sections. - At least one of your 9 challenges needs to include a component of the Maori culture.
-These challenges are marked by a double asterisk - You must complete a task card for each challenge (these will be stuck into your homework book/folder when the challenge is completed) - It is up to you to meet with your teacher and show that you have completed each challenge - You must have some evidence to prove that you have completed each challenge eg. photos, slideshow, speech, poster, report, performance, certificate, trophy etc - It is quality not quantity that counts so take your time to do each challenge with excellence! - If you complete all 9 challenges, you will receive a "success" values certificate at the end of the year.
+- Over the entire year you must complete a minimum of NINE CHALLENGES (you need to do at least 1 or 2 challenges per term.
+Please note that waiting to hand in all 9 challenges in term 4 will not be accepted.
+There must be some completed each term).
+Final date for home learning challenges to be completed and handed in for this year is FRIDAY 20 NOVEMBER 2020 - You may do more than 9 challenges if you're keen! - You must complete at least ONE challenge from EACH of the 5 different sections. - At least one of your 9 challenges needs to include a component of the Maori culture.
+These challenges are marked by a double asterisk \\ - You must complete a task card for each challenge (these will be stuck into your homework book/folder when the challenge is completed) - It is up to you to meet with your teacher and show that you have completed each challenge - You must have some evidence to prove that you have completed each challenge eg. photos, slideshow, speech, poster, report, performance, certificate, trophy etc - It is quality not quantity that counts so take your time to do each challenge with excellence! - If you complete all 9 challenges, you will receive a "success" values certificate at the end of the year.
 If you complete all of the home learning challenges in years 4, 5 and 6 you will receive a pounamu at the end-of-year Celebration of Excellence.